Poggen/portfolio/content/blog/new-portfolio-powered-by-gatsby.md

 ![](https://portfolio-with-cms.netlify.app/assets/enkelradio.png)

 As a first project I created a simple radio player that uses our open API at Sveriges Radio.
-You can try it by [clicking here. ](https://enkelradio.com/) It's pretty amazing that re-usable components are as easy to create in design as in code.
+It's pretty amazing that re-usable components are as easy to create in design as in code.
 The buttons for each channels are the same component with different props.
+You can try the radio player by [clicking here.](https://enkelradio.com/)